Skip to main content

 Why St Mary's

-The programme benefits from its location in St Mary’s Institute of Education, which has plentiful and robust partnerships with schools and other professional educational settings and contexts.
-The Institute is credited as an outstanding provider of teacher education.
+The programme benefits from its location in St Mary’s School of Education, which has plentiful and robust partnerships with schools and other professional educational settings and contexts.
+The School is credited as an outstanding provider of teacher education.

 Students are well supported through our individualised mentoring system and our consultative approach with students.
 In the first year, each student in each cohort is assigned a Personal Academic Tutor (PAT) who will be their first point of contact throughout the first part of the programme.
 A Student Staff Consultative Committee meets regularly to share and address concerns or queries and cohorts develop their own peer-support networks through regular contact and sharing of ideas and resources.